mackenziekbrooks/dci102-f18-humanities-data/Unit 2/unit2_methodology.md

 If you want to learn more, Prof. Jon Eastwood in Sociology teaches a course on social network analysis.

 ### Network visualization
+As Franco Moretti points out in "Network Theory, Plot Analysis," the visualization of networks can be more useful to the humanities scholar than formal network analysis.
+Even if one does not calculate node centrality, visualizing your data as a network can affect the way you interpret that data.

 ### Graph database

 ## Tools